alarm-redist/fifty-states/analyses/FL_cd_1990/doc_FL_cd_1990.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 10,000 districting plans for Florida across 5 independent runs of the SMC algorithm.
+We sample 100,000 districting plans for Florida across 5 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
 No special techniques were needed to produce the sample.
+Both BVAP districts were not replicated due to manual review that indicated districts were geomandered to a degree that would not be possible to replicate in simulation.